G1ukb/Sandbox_v2/database/SQL/education/SQL.md

 </details>

-[//]: # (What are the isolation levels in SQL and what problems can occur?)
+[//]: # (What are the different isolation levels
+        in SQL and what issues might arise with each?)
 <br>
 <details>
     <summary style="font-size: 25px;">
         <b>
-            What are the isolation levels in SQL and what problems can occur?
+            What are the different isolation levels
+            in SQL and what issues might arise with each?
         </b>
     </summary>
 <br>